 - Eliminate ‘Pacing’ (if the tool counts) from the graphs/stats

-- No tool specific error should occur like the failure of load generator, memory issue etc.
+- No tool-specific error should occur like the failure of the load generator, memory issue etc.

-- No network related issue should occur during the test like network failure, LGs become disconnected from network etc.
+- No network-related issues should occur during the test like network failure, LGs becoming disconnected from the network etc.

-- The testing tool should collect the results from all the load generators and prepare a combine test report
+- The testing tool should collect the results from all the load generators and prepare a combined test report

 - Use proper granularity to identify correct peaks and lows

-- Use filter option and eliminate the unwanted transactions (if any)
+- Use the filter option and eliminate the unwanted transactions (if any)

 - Start the analysis with some basic metrics like